lorenzo-stoakes/kernel-scripts/README.md

 ### Maintaining

-* `updateLinux` - Updates a list of linux trees in specific directories and on specific branches.
+* `kerndev-update` - Updates a list of linux trees in specific directories and on specific branches.
 This is configured to my personal setup, so you _will_ need to edit this script to fit your set up.
 The list of directories and branches are clearly separated from the actual code that updates so this is a quick task.

 ### Generating